For additional Information

 Any decoration in the church are the responsibility of the couple.
 Flowers are not to be placed on the altar.
 And all flowers for the altar area should be live, if possible, or discuss this with the priest.

 The ‘Unity Candle’ is strictly a commercial product of which no mention is made in the liturgical rites or book of the church.
-It has no history or tradition behind it and for this reason we do not include it in wedding celebrated in our parish.
+It has no history or tradition behind it and for this reason we do not include it in weddings celebrated in our parish.

 Your Wedding Day